mRNA Methyltransferase

 Methyltransferases catalyze the final steps of cellular mRNA capping by adding methyl to mRNA cap.
 The first adds a methyl to N7 guanylyl (cap-0).
 In metazoans, a second methyltransferase adds a methyl to the first 2'-O-base ribose (cap-1)and in some organisms further 2'O methylation occurs on the second (cap-2) or third base (cap-0).

 Viral 2'-O-methylation is necessary in metazoans to evade the antiviral system IFIT1.
-This protein can recognize RNA that lacks 2'-O-methylation at the cap structure or has a 5'-triphosphate moiety and inhibit its translation.
+This protein can recognize RNA that lacks 2'-O-methylation at the cap structure or has and inhibit its translation.

 image